-NIS—Citizens’ engagement in planning and creating a budget for the local police that is part of a highly centralized system such as the Ministry of the Interior, is the main topic of the debate that will be organized on December 18, 2018, starting at 12:00 in Nis.
+NIS—Citizens’ engagement in planning and creating a budget for the local police that is part of a highly centralized system such as the Ministry of the Interior, is the main topic of the debate that will be organized on December 18, 2018, starting at 12:00 in Media Centre, Nis.

 Nis is the third largest city in Serbia where over 200,000 people live and they want to be safe.
 In addition, this city is one of the few in the country that have a youth and traffic safety strategies, and the city officials announced the adoption of a comprehensive security plan.
 The implementation of local security and safety goals depends mostly on secured funds and smooth coordination of local and republic authorities.
 There is a logical question, where are the citizens in such a complex environment, what is the perception of their security priorities, and how to hold accountable budget?